dc4eu/educational-pilot/sectorial-rulebook/docs/12-glossary.md

 ## European Learning Model (ELM)
 A standardised data model used to describe and structure learning achievements and credentials in a machine-readable way.

+## 🎓 EDC – European Digital Credentials

+A standard digital credential format developed by the European Commission to support the issuance and recognition of learning achievements and qualifications.

+- Based on the **European Learning Model (ELM)**
+- Uses **W3C Verifiable Credentials** and **JSON-LD**
+- Typically issued by **educational institutions** and recognised **across Europe**
+- Integrated with **Europass**, **X-Road**, **EMREX**, and increasingly aligned with **EUDI Wallet** standards

+EDCs can represent:
+- Degrees, diplomas, and certificates
+- Learning outcomes and qualifications
+- Accreditation or validation statements

+In DC4EU, EDCs are used as the payload format for learner credentials, while EAAs provide the authorisation framework for their issuers.

 ## Trust List
 An official registry of trusted issuers or authorisation providers (e.g. RootTAOs, QTSPs, TAOs).